kubernetes/enhancements/keps/sig-node/20200303-shared-pod-limits.md

    +-- container4 (mesh sidecar)
 </pre>

 In some cases deploying a single container with all the tasks is not optimal and not always possible.
 Kubernetes is not aware of these tasks, and doesn't monitor them for failure, and is not able to manage the resources (cgroups) for each of them.
 By separating the different tasks to their own containers, the application is able to leverage Kubernetes to monitor the tasks.
-The current `Burstable` QoS implementation requires the pod to either not limit each individual container at all, or micro-manage the resources allocated to each and every container.
+However, splitting a pod into multiple containers also requires a developer to split the resources allocated to the entire pod into slices allocated to each container.
+For some workloads this is hard to get right, requiring the developer to over-allocate resources to specific containers because the containers can't share their resources easily.

-This proposal suggests a middle ground, and suggests a way to make it possible to describe to Kubernetes how to limit the resource consumption of multiple containers in the pod at once, on the Pod level, instead of trying to micro-manage the resource limits on the container level.
+This proposal suggests a middle ground, and suggests a way to make it possible to describe to Kubernetes how to limit the resource consumption of multiple containers in the pod at the Pod level, instead of trying to micro-manage the resource limits on the container level.
 For workloads where the work performed is burstable, this proposal would make it easier to allow the low-level mechanisms available in the underlying operating-system to manage the resources required for the task.

 ### Goals

 This proposal aims to:

-*  Allow a `Burstable` pod to define that memory and CPU resource limits should be set on the level of the Pod.
+* Allow developers to define resource limits on the pod level in addition to the individual container level.
-*  Prevent the developer from having to micro-manage the memory and CPU resource assignments for different containers in the same pod.
-*  Keep the current `Burstable` behavior as the default.

-For workloads in the `Burstable` QoS level, the resource usage profile can be relativly dynamic.
-Memory and CPU can be required suddenly for a short period of time, and afterwards relinquished.
-By utilizing the Linux cgroup controllers this usage profile can be managed directly by the Linux kernel.
+* Use as much as possible the Linux kernel's cgroup ability to define limits in hierarchies to enforce the defined limits.

 ### Non-Goals